wessenstam/docker101_bootcamp/day6/day6.rst

 .. figure:: images/11.png

 He runs the command and sees the message **verify: Service converged**.
-The service is running on the nodes…
+The service is running on the nodes...

 .. figure:: images/12.png